wforbes/codecademy-fullstack/readme.md

 My codecademy profile: [codecademy.com/profiles/wforbes87](https://www.codecademy.com/profiles/wforbes87)

+The Full-Stack Engineer course that Codecademy offers includes dozens of lessons, readings, quizzes, and videos that take you through all the basics of 43 subject areas.
+I've started taking this course to help fill in any gaps in knowledge I might have, learn Node.JS, and add certification to my resume.
+Here I'm including the projects that each of the sections end with.
+I hope to eventually using this as inspiration for my own educational courses in the coming years.

 ## About

-This is a repo of completed projects from the [Codecademy.com Full-Stack Engineer courses](https://www.codecademy.com/learn/paths/full-stack-engineer-career-path).
+This is a repo of completed projects from the [Codecademy.com Full-Stack Engineer course](https://www.codecademy.com/learn/paths/full-stack-engineer-career-path).

 These projects all had an intro paragraph and then a step-by-step set of instructions.
-I've included the intro paragraphs with each file here, but the step-by-steps were too long.
+I've included the intro paragraphs with each file here, but the step-by-steps would have been too long to include for most of them.

 ## Included files